Typical sexual behaviour in late adolescence: 15-17 years

 At this age, if your child is engaging in harmful sexual behaviour with a younger child, it could be considered a criminal offence.

-Getting help for harmful sexual behaviour
+Where to get help for harmful behaviour

 A GP is a good place to start.
 The GP can refer you to an experienced health professional who can help you understand what’s happening and how you can help your child.